drummerdude2003/CursedDlls.BepinEx/README.md

 #### `Cursed.TimeScale` -- allows to speed up or slow down the game

-Allows to slow down time using the snapturning buttons.
+Allows to slow down time using the snapturning buttons in the wrist menu.
 When time is slowed down, sounds are pitched down as well.

-You can edit the amount by which time is slowed down with a single click by editing the configuration file at `<H3VR folder>/BepInEx/config/dll.cursed.timescale.cfg` (you need to run the game at least once for it to be generated).
+You can edit the amount by which time is slowed down with a single click by editing the configuration file at `<H3VR folder>/BepInEx/config/dll.cursed.timescale.cfg` (you need to run the game at least once for it to be generated.)

 #### `Cursed.UnlockAll` -- unlocks all Rewards, puts non-item spawner items into the item spawner

 Should be rather explanatory, have fun.
-Found under Misc>Backpacks
+All objects are found under Misc->Backpacks.

+You can choose to overwrite your Rewards.txt contents by editing the configuration file at `<H3VR folder>/BepInEx/config/dll.cursed.unlockall.cfg` (again, you need to run the game at least once for it to be generated.)

 ## Credits

 * [drummerdude2003](https://github.com/drummerdude2003) -- original work
 * [denikson](https://github.com/denikson) -- help with porting patches over to Harmony
+* [BlockBuilder57](https://github.com/BlockBuilder57) -- improvements to existing patches and some new type checking patches
+* [modeco80](https://github.com/modeco80) -- developed MSBuild targets to automatically copy the plugins to the proper directories